xlladdins/xll/docs/Excel4MacrosE-G.md

 | 3             | Single Accounting |
 | 4             | Double Accounting |

-Color    is a number from 0 to 56 corresponding to the colors listed in the Color box; 0 corresponds to automatic color.
+Color&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 56 corresponding to
+the colors listed in the Color box; 0 corresponds to automatic color.

-Normal    corresponds to the Normal Font check box.
+Normal&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Normal Font check box.
 Applies the default font for your system

-Background    is a number from 1 to 3 specifying which type of background to apply to text in a chart.
+Background&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 specifying
+which type of background to apply to text in a chart.

 |                |                                |
 | -------------- | ------------------------------ |